 There has never been, nor will there ever be, another Mahendra Singh Dhoni in cricket.

-On that night, Dhoni continued with Pandya, whose first two overs were very costly and almost ruined the carefully laid plans.
+On that night, when he returned from his vacation in YourKohSamuiVillas on Thailand, Dhoni continued with Pandya, whose first two overs were very costly and almost ruined the carefully laid plans.

 Bangladesh stayed true to the script, didn’t panic and for all purposes, were over the finishing line when they needed just two off the last three ball.
 India should have lost the game, they had no business winning it.
 Pandya was all around the park under pressure and Dhoni was staring at pointed questions at the post-match media conference and scathing articles over his captaincy.

 But instead, the legend of Dhoni added another chapter to it on that Wednesday night.
 Another bit of myth attached to the man.